Adeleyi/adeleyi.github.io/_news/2025_07_elai_grad.md

 ---
 layout: post
-date: July, 2025
+date: 2023-07-24
-display_date: July, 2025
 inline: true
 ---

-:Selected for the <a href="https://www.blackinai.org/our-work/emerging-leaders-in-ai-elai-grad-prep-program">Black in AI Emerging Leaders Graduate Prep Program.<a>
+Selected for the <a href="https://www.blackinai.org/our-work/emerging-leaders-in-ai-elai-grad-prep-program">Black in AI Emerging Leaders Graduate Prep Program.<a>